EWaterman/EWaterman.github.io/_posts/Ch2/0002-04-01-outlining.md

 **Any arc, whether it be concerning the world, ideas, characters or plot, that is not completed by the end of your story will result in unsatisfied readers.**

+If I had to give just one tip on outlining, it would be this one.
+Always, always, always close your arcs.
+You don’t have to outright answer every question you raise, and your characters don’t have to succeed in their struggles.
+What you DO have to do is address those things in a satisfying way for the reader.

 My outlining method plays with this concept, and helps me ensure that I fulfill all my promises that I establish in my story.

 <br>